 Thinking of heading to the Spanish capital but not sure quite what to wear?
+Packing isn’t easy at the best of times, and we can understand that you may struggle with what to take.
 This is our guide on what to pack for a lad’s weekend away in Madrid.

 Weekend in Madrid

-Who doesn’t love a cheap weekend break but when you’ve just got a few days in a city you’re going to want to make the most of every minute!
-Wearing the right outfit for saves wasted time heading back to change during the day.
+Who doesn’t love a cheap weekend break?
+But when you’ve just got a few days in a city you’re going to want to make the most of every minute.
+Wearing the right outfit saves wasted time heading back to change during the day.
 Saving money by just bringing hand luggage gives you more to spend on the weekend and saves having to wait for your bags to turn up once you arrive – particularly helpful if you’re nursing a hangover on the way home.

 The outfit below is a prime example of how to look smart whilst not being too hot in the sun.
 A pair of white shorts work with a grey shirt and the bag is a must to keep hold of any essentials that are too big for pockets.

-Madrid doesn’t have a beach, which might be a downside for some of you but it does mean you don’t have to pack a beach towel which will save a lot of room in your bag.
-If you’re staying in a hotel you can benefit from free towels but also check ahead if you’re staying somewhere more casual to see if towels are provided as it’ll save you room in the bag.
+Madrid doesn’t have a beach, which might be a downside for some of you, but it does mean you don’t have to pack a beach towel which will save a lot of room in your bag.
+If you’re staying in a hotel you can benefit from free towels, but also check ahead if you’re staying somewhere more casual to see if towels are provided just in case.

 What to Do

 A city like Madrid has so much on offer so it’s ideal for a Lad’s weekend away.
 There’s something for everyone which is ideal as no group are all going to be into the same things.
 Whether you want to check out art galleries, view the city’s stunning architecture or party into the early hours, Madrid will have something for you.